janymuong/feeler/README.md

-### **MoodLens - Sentiment Analysis**
+### **`feelr` - Sentiment Analysis**
 > The Machine Learning model was trained on the [Sentiment 140](https://www.tensorflow.org/datasets/catalog/sentiment140) dataset.

-MoodLens is a web application that packages a machine learning model to analyze text sentiment.
+`feelr` is a web application that packages a machine learning model to analyze text sentiment.
 It allows users to input text, view sentiment predictions, track their history, and visualize mood trends over time.
 The app features a secure backend with user authentication and a responsive, user-friendly frontend.

 ### **Features**